Van Eyck (crater)

 Van Eyck is a 271 km diameter impact basin in the Shakespeare quadrangle of Mercury.
-It is located at 43.22°N, 159.43°W and is named after the 15th century Flemish painter Jan van Eyck.
+It is named after the 15th century Flemish painter Jan van Eyck.
 Its name was adopted by the International Astronomical Union (IAU) in 1979.
+The crater was first imaged by Mariner 10 in 1974.

 Van Eyck lies on the southwestern margin of the even-larger Shakespeare basin.
 The younger Mansur crater lies to the northwest of Van Eyck.

+The Van Eyck Formation of the Caloris Group is named after this crater.